-Jonathan Robinson has extensive executive and non-executive experience in the Domain Name industry over many years.
+Jonathan Robinson has extensive executive and non-executive experience in the domain name industry over many years.
 He was a co-founder of NetBenefit in 1995, a supplier of Domain Name management and associated services, which was admitted to the London Stock Exchange (AIM) in June 1999.
-Jonathan served as a main board director at NetBenefit from 1999 to 2009, which was subsequently renamed Group NBT plc in 2004, and then renamed NetNames in 2011 following its acquisition by HgCapital.
+Jonathan served as a main board director at NetBenefit from 1999 to 2009, which was renamed Group NBT plc in 2004, and then renamed NetNames in 2011 following its acquisition by HgCapital.
 He previously served two terms as a non-executive director on the board of Nominet.
-Jonathan also served as Chair of the ICANN GNSO (Generic Names Supporting Organization) Council for three consecutive terms until 2015.
+Jonathan also served as Chair of the ICANN GNSO (Generic Names Supporting Organization) Council for three consecutive terms until 2015 and remains active within the ICANN community and broader domain name services industry.
+He was awarded the ICANN Leadership Award in both 2014 and 2016.
+Jonathan chairs the Afilias board and works closely with senior management on key strategic projects.
 He has served as a director of Afilias since 2001 and was appointed Executive Chairman in 2014.

 Chief Executive Officer